IoTPanic/pixelpusher/README.md

 #### /api/state/devices

+*GET*

 Returns all currently active devices and their state.

 #### /api/devices

 *GET*

-Get all of the devices that have been registered with the API.
+Get all of the devices that have been registered with the API from all projects.

 #### /api/projects